 GreenLoft Initiative is Lundquist Hair Design’s ongoing practice of making our hair salon/spa more sustainable, lowering our carbon footprint, and raising awareness.
-We work to meet these three goals through our GreenCircle certification, salon waste composting, reduction of chemical waste by weighing and recording chemicals, city recycling, using recycled items when possible, our clean air plant project, low or no-ammonia coloring, green hair care, eco-friendly cleaning products when allowed, and awareness raising and fund raising through community outreach and by leading through relationships.
+We work to meet those three goals through our GreenCircle certification, salon waste composting, reduction of chemical waste by weighing and recording chemicals, city recycling, using recycled items when possible, our clean air plant project, low or no-ammonia coloring, green hair care, eco-friendly cleaning products when allowed, and awareness raising and fund raising through community outreach and by leading through relationships.
 Watch Facebook.com/LundquistHairDesign and this site for upcoming opportunities to participate in GreenLoft efforts.
 As a group, we can make a progressive impact.

 "Rethinking Waste in Your Salon"

 March 2, 2020, Kristina Lundquist had the honor of teaching at a workshop while working with City of Fort Worth Material Management Planners, GreenCircle, and another local green salon to help guide salons who want to minimize their waste and become more sustainable.

 May 2017, Lundquist Hair Design became a Green Circle Salon.
 We went from 3,380 gallons of landfill garbage a year to recycling 98% of our waste, including excess color, cut hair, and foils.
 That’s amazing!

 What raw materials and/or waste (hazardous or non-hazardous)